DarthParametric/KOTOR_GIT_Data_Output_for_Max/README.md

 X ORIENTATION ( COS(Z + 90°) ): -0.92388
 Y ORIENTATION ( SIN(Z + 90°) ): -0.382683
 ---------------------- NOTES ----------------------
-N.B.: The Endar Spire (and possibly other modules) rotate the in-game map so that north doesn't match Max's north.
-This may cause confusion when trying to determine the required orientation.
+N.B.: Some modules rotate the in-game map so that north doesn't match Max's north, as is usually the case.
+Trying to determine the required orientation in-game may result in some confusion in these cases.
 Refer to the readme for further details.
 ===================================================
 ```
 Notes